Spanish missions in California: Mission locations

 There were 21 missions accompanied by military outposts in Alta California from San Diego to Sonoma, California.
 To facilitate travel between them on horse and foot, the mission settlements were situated approximately 30 miles (48 kilometers) apart, about one day's journey on horseback, or three days on foot.
-The entire trail eventually became a 600-mile (966-kilometer) long "California Mission Trail."
+The entire trail eventually became a 600-mile (966-kilometer) long "California Mission Trail".
 Heavy freight movement was practical only via water.
 Tradition has it that the padres sprinkled mustard seeds along the trail to mark it with bright yellow flowers.

 Following the old Camino Real northwards, from San Diego through to the northernmost mission in Sonoma, California, north of San Francisco Bay, the missions were:

-Military districts
+Presidios and military districts

 During the Mission Period Alta California was divided into four military districts.
 Each was garrisoned (comandancias) by a presidio strategically placed along the California coast to protect the missions and other Spanish settlements in Upper California.
 Each of these functioned as a base of military operations for a specific region.
 They were independent of one another and were organized from south to north as follows: